-Yes Usually Sometimes (No Never

-,

-5. Are the overall conditions at SRI conducive to general study and work in general ESP?

-Yes Usually Sometimes No

-6. Are the overall conditions at SRI conducive to continuing study and work with the CRV methodologies?

-Yes Usually Sometimes No
+(Yes) Usually Sometimes No Never

-Stap ge One

-7. Were you provided sufficient descriptions, lectures and orientation relevant to stage one in advance of practical exercises so as to enable you to grasp the novel fundamentals involved?

-(Yes Usually Only Sometimes No Never

-8. Did you at any time begin practical exercises on any stage one phenomena without understanding what these phenomena were described as?

-Yes Usually (Sometimes) No

-9. The prime stage one phenomenon is hypothesized to be "ideograms."
+• 5.
+Are the overall conditions at SRI conducive to general study and work in general ESP?
+Yes Usually Sometimes No 6.
+Are the overall conditions at SRI conducive to continuing study and work with the CRV methodologies?
+Yes Usually Sometimes No Stag e One 7.
+Were you provided sufficient descriptions, lectures and orientation relevant to stage one in advance of practical exercises so as to enable you to grasp the novel fundamentals involved?
+Yes Usually Only Sometimes No Never 8.
+Did you at any time begin practical exercises on any stage one phenomena without understanding what these phenomena were described as Yes Usually Sometimes No 9.
+The prime stage one phenomenon is hypothesized to be "ideograms."
 Were sufficient lectures and orientation delivered so as to enable you to conceive the nature of ideograms in advance of practical exercises?

-Yes No

-10. During practical exercises did you encounter ideograms?

-Yes (Usually) Sometimes No

-11. If you encountered ideograms, can you give a percentage as to their occurrence, within the framework of the training designed to accommodate them?

-100% (75%) 50% 25% No

-12. At the beginning of practical exercises, did you find ideograms easy to produce?
+Yes No 10.
+During practical exercises did you encounter ideograms?
+Yes Usually Sometimes No 11. occurrence, within the framework of the training designed to accommodate them?
+100% 55% 50% 25% No At the beginning of practical exercises, did you find ideograms easy 12 AT THE DEPTHILIE OF PASSET

-Yes (Usually) Sometimes No